Red Matter Review

 Red Matter 8

-As an exclusive title to the Oculus Rift storefront, indie developer Vertical Robot was able to implement the Oculus Touch controllers perfectly.
-I’ve said it before, but these are without a doubt the best and more importantly the most immersive way to experience VR.
-This is taken a step further, as the controllers are fully rendered in-game, representing the primary tools you are handing in each of your hands.
-Depending upon what is needed you can alter the appearance and utility of the devices; such as handling objects in the world, scanning the foreign Volgravian language (which appears to be a fake Russian dialect), and more.
+As an exclusive title to the Oculus Rift storefront, indie developer Vertical Robot has implemented the Oculus Touch controllers perfectly.
+I've said it before, but these are without a doubt the best and, more importantly, the most immersive way to experience VR.
+This is taken a step further, as the controllers are fully rendered in-game, representing the primary tools you are handling in each of your hands.
+Depending upon what is needed, you can alter the appearance and utility of the devices, such as handling objects in the world, scanning the foreign Volgravian language (which appears to be a fake Russian dialect), and more.
 With outgoing communication broken, you are unable to communicate directly with your team but can respond to their questions based on your interactions with the environment.
-One of the earliest examples involves you loading a language data disk into your tool, letting you translate anything written to English.
+One of the earliest examples involves you loading a language data disk into your tool, letting you translate anything written into English.

 Traversal in virtual reality games is always a point of contention within the community.
-Some revel in being able to smoothly move across environments the same way the would any other game using a controller.
-This type of motion has proved to cause a disconnect between your mind and body, and many people experience a nauseous or dizzying sensation.
-Games have gotten around this by implementing teleportation or by utilizing a “cockpit” of sorts to surround the player, which helps.
-Red Matter by default, allows players to teleport to a new location using the thrusters on your boots, controlling the speed of the movement in the process.
-Before release, the developers added a smooth locomotion option based, giving players a choice between the two systems.
-There are points in the game where you want to use the teleport, as you’ll need to boost to higher elevations.
-There are plenty of other options to adjust the segmented turning, and use of blinders.
+Some revel in being able to smoothly move across environments the same way they would in any other game using a controller.
+This type of motion has proved to cause a disconnect between your mind and body, and many people experience nauseous or dizzying sensations.
+Games have gotten around this by implementing teleportation or by utilizing a "cockpit" of sorts to surround the player, which helps.
+Red Matter, by default, allows players to teleport to a new location using the thrusters on their boots, controlling the speed of the movement in the process.
+Before release, the developers added a smooth locomotion option, giving players a choice between the two systems.
+There are points in the game where you want to use the teleport, as you'll need to boost to higher elevations.
+There are plenty of other options to adjust the segmented turning and use of blinders.

 Simply Put

 Red Matter is an enjoyable and immersive adventure experience that takes full advantage of the Oculus Touch controllers.
-It's also a pretty good looking title, and I didn’t run into any issues running it on our studio PC with all the video options cranked to the limit.
-Right before release, Vertical Robot added additional locomotion options to appease everything, something that not all developers have embraced.
-Personally, I didn’t use the smooth locomotion options, as I really enjoyed using the boosters, but I did like knowing that both options are available.
-Red Matter has undoubtedly left an impression based on the world-building and interactions within.
+It's also a pretty good-looking title, and I didn't run into any issues running it on our studio PC with all the video options cranked to the limit.
+Right before release, Vertical Robot added additional locomotion options to appease everyone, something that not all developers have embraced.
+Personally, I didn't use the smooth locomotion options, as I really enjoyed using the boosters, but I did like knowing that both options are available.
+Red Matter has undoubtedly left an impression based on its world-building and interactions.

 More Reviews on SelectButton